Background pattern

 • Prolonged and painful erection (usually not during sexual activity) (priapism)

-• Skin rash, inflammation, and blistering on the skin and/or mucous membranes of the lips, eyes, mouth, nasal passages, or genitals (Stevens-Johnson syndrome)
+• Skin rash, inflammation, and blistering of the skin and/or mucous membranes of the lips, eyes, mouth, nasal passages, or genitals (Stevens-Johnson syndrome)

 • Decreased appetite

-• Elevated potassium levels in the blood (hyperkalemia) that may cause abnormal heart rhythm
+• High levels of potassium in the blood (hyperkalemia) that may cause abnormal heart rhythm

 • Increased pressure in the eyes (glaucoma)

-• Irregular or abnormal heartbeat (prolongation of the QT interval, Torsades de Pointes, atrial fibrillation, arrhythmia)
+• Irregular or abnormal heartbeat (prolonged QT interval, Torsades de Pointes, atrial fibrillation, arrhythmia)

-• During eye surgery for cataracts or increased pressure in the eye (glaucoma), it is possible that the pupil (the black circle in the center of the eye) will not dilate sufficiently.
+• During eye surgery for cataracts or glaucoma, it is possible that the pupil (the black circle in the center of the eye) may not enlarge properly.
 Additionally, the iris (the colored part of the eye) may become flaccid during surgery.

 • Voice disorder